September 18, 2010

 NHS’s school newspaper was called the Hawkeye — to match their school mascot, the Nighthawks.
 But back in 1996, when the school mascot was still the Newtown Indian, the newspaper was called Smoke Signals.
 And although separated by only fourteen years, by 2010 these older editions already seemed to have come from a different society.
 In a way, they did: the last time Smoke Signals was printed, there were only four computers in the entire school — and only one of them had access to the “world wide web.”

-To give an idea of how much society had changed in that short time, the Nighthawk in 2010 reprinted a “technology” article from the April 1996 edition of Smoke Signals, in which one student Editor-in-Chief predicted how the internet could change their culture in profound ways, in the near future.
+To give an idea of how much society had changed in that short time, the Nighthawk in 2010 reprinted a “technology” article from the April 1996 edition of Smoke Signals, in which one student Editor-in-Chief at the time predicted how the internet could change their culture in profound ways, in the near future.
 “This non-discriminatory device allows people to travel around the globe, looking and talking about things they’re interested in. […] All your desires are at the touch of a button,” he wrote.
 But, he had reservations.
 “Have we gone too far?
 When the first color televisions were introduced, people began to stop going to the movies.
 Now that everyone can get the world at their computer, will we become a sheltered society?”

 The senior went on to predict that “the web” — mostly populated by users of dial-up AOL and Prodigy connections at the time — would be a catastrophe for the journalism market.
 “Now that all the news anyone could handle is right there on the screen, the paper will become a thing of the past.”
 And with the advent of Instant Messaging and Chat Rooms, there was suddenly “a way to meet people without having physical appearance be any sort of factor… There are obvious benefits to having certain things run on the internet, but let’s all be sure not to get carried away.”